 A key step in the production of encapsulated LEDs or LED-based optical assemblies is the alignment of the optics to the LED die.
 Improper alignment will alter the output of the LED—the angle and intensity of light emitted from it—and will impact the overall performance of the system in which it is used.
 Our goniometric systems acquire complete luminous intensity data for all output angles from a source LED, enabling designers to define an objective standard for optimal system performance, and to ensure that standard is maintained in production.

-LED arrays are found in a wide range of lighting products, including indicator lights, signage, and backlights.
+LED arrays are found in a wide range of lighting products, including indicator lights, signage, LED strips, and backlights.
 Our high-precision measurement systems help design engineers accurately characterize their product designs.
 They also test color and brightness for quality assurance in high-volume manufacturing operations.
-The nearly-monochromatic output of most LEDs has historically made it difficult to acquire accurate color and luminance measurement using systems based on color filters.
-Radiant's systems combine highly-accurate filters with our patented ProMetric® Imaging Colorimeter calibration technology to yield accurate chromaticity measurements while delivering the benefits of a CCD-based system.
+The nearly-monochromatic (narrowband) output of most LEDs has historically made it difficult to acquire accurate color and luminance measurement using systems based on color filters.
+Radiant's systems combine highly-accurate filters with our patented ProMetric® Imaging Colorimeter calibration technology to yield accurate chromaticity measurements while delivering the benefits of an image-based system.
 Our imaging colorimeters can also measure hundreds or even thousands of LEDs simultaneously.